appwrite/rfc/003-jwt-support.md

 ### Create a new API Endpoint

 Create a new API endpoint called 'createJWT' `POST /v1/account/jwt`.
 The new endpoint should be available to an authenticated user.
 The number of API calls should be limited and protected by the abuse object.
 We can use [adhocore/php-jwt](https://github.com/adhocore/php-jwt) for token creation and validation.
+Include the UserID and SessionId as part of the JWT payload.

+According to [Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/#:~:text=This%20is%20why%20JWTs%20have,JWTs%20don't%20get%20leaked.) the best practice for the expiry value of the JWT is around 15 minutes.
+This combined with the fact the JWT auth is depnedent on a valid auth session should give a good level of security for the Appwrite project users.

 ### Create a New JWT Model